hsurisetti/BikeSharing/README.md

 ## Some suggestion for future analysis involve,
   - Comparing the data for different months to determine trends across the year
-  - Including weather data would help in finding correlation between the two as to how wheather might influence/ change the bike sharing.
+  - Including weather data would help in finding correlation between the two as to how weather might influence/ change the bike sharing.
   - Compare with different states and check the demographics and statistics and determine if it would be appropriate business to open in that state